imagej/imagej2/README.txt

 There are many known issues with this release:

-1) Color displays and LUTs are currently unsupported:
+1) The image displays are still very simple.
+Color displays and LUTs are not yet supported:
      * All images display in grayscale.
      * RGB color images are separated into images with 3 channels.
+     * Scaling is limited to 0-255; e.g., 16-bit images may appear black.

 2) The memory allocated to ImageJ is fixed at 512 MB.

-3) Most
+3) Thanks to ImgLib (http://imagejdev.org/imglib), there are many new pixel types.
+You can generate images with these types using the Process > Gradient command, but some types (e.g., uint1 and uint12) are not yet working.

+4) Many more bugs and limitations not listed here.

 TOOLBAR